Clinical laboratory scientists function as detectives — investigating, analyzing, and determining the causes of diseases.

 They perform routine and complex analyses, and they utilize the latest in biomedical instrumentation and molecular diagnostic techniques.

-In light of the COVID-19 pandemic, today, skilled clinical laboratory scientists are very much needed in the medical field.
+Still reeling from the affects of the COVID-19 pandemic, skilled clinical laboratory scientists are very much needed in the medical field.

 Let's talk about how you can become a clinical laboratory scientist, what to look for in a clinical laboratory science degree program, and ultimately, how getting this degree will prepare you to fill a significant talent gap in the medical field.

 Clinical laboratory scientists perform a variety of laboratory tests, ensure the quality of the test results, explain the significance of laboratory tests, evaluate new methods, and study the effectiveness of laboratory tests.

 Examples of laboratory tests performed by clinical laboratory scientists include:

 - Detection of the abnormal cells that cause leukemia

 - Analysis of cardiac enzyme activity released during a heart attack

 - Identification of the type of bacteria causing an infection

 - Detection of DNA markers for genetic diseases